Coopercoppers/PFN/README.md

 The best micro F1-scores we get for NER/RE are 89.6/75.0 (previous sota table-sequence reports 90.1/73.6)
 Hyper-parameters for this dataset are: epoch-200, lr-0.00002, batch_size-10, clip-1.0, the dataset can be retrived from the same source as ADE and SCIERC.

-### Gradient Vanishing and Explosion
+### Gradient Explosion and Convergence Failure
-Improper selection of hyper-parameters can lead to gradient vanishing and explosion in some extreme cases, If you encounter this problem, you should check on the hype-parameters especially the clip value of grad norm.
+Improper selection of hyper-parameters can lead to gradient explosion and convergence failure in some extreme cases, If you encounter this problem, you should check on the hype-parameters especially the clip value of grad norm.